Mithunprb/text2segment_video/README.md

 ### Notes

 1. When using `OPEN_VOCABULARY_DETECTION` mode, the `--text_input` argument is required.
-2. Ensure RAFT is properly set up in your environment for accurate foreground extraction.
+2. Ensure RAFT is properly set up in your environment for accurate foreground extraction [Kaggle Notebook](https://www.kaggle.com/code/mithunparab/optical-flow-raft-video-summarization).

 ### Full Example